tomschlick/request-migrations/README.md

 ```

-The command will generate an request migration and publish it to `App/Http/Requests/Migrations/*`.
+The command will generate a request migration and publish it to `App/Http/Migrations/*`.

 ## Changelog